-The fellowship offers supplemental training experiences (time-permitting) that allow fellows to further tailor their training to their professional interests and desired expertise.
-Additional clinical training in evaluations addressing police academy suitability, police fitness for duty, mitigation, civil disability, and other psycholegal questions may be available.
-Our department has also grown in the last year with additional faculty conducting forensic behavioral science research with local, state, and national agencies.
+The fellowship offers additional training experiences that allow fellows to further tailor their training to their professional interests and desired expertise.
+Additional clinical training in evaluations addressing juvenile forensic assessment, police academy suitability, public safety officer fitness for duty, civil competency issues (e.g., medical decisions), mitigation, civil disability, and other psycholegal questions may be available.
+In addition, our department has recently expanded with additional faculty conducting forensic behavioral science research with local, state, and national agencies.
 Collaboration with our forensic research faculty and additional contribution to ongoing forensic policy initiatives with the Behavioral Health Services Division may be arranged.
-Any supplemental experiences are based on availability, needs of the fellow, and needs of the community.
+Supplemental training experiences are based on availability, wants and needs of the fellow, and needs of the community.